Poisonous plants for horses in autumn

-There are numerous poisonous plants in the UK that can be detrimental for our horse’s health.
-As we focus on adding vitamins, minerals and supplements into our horse’s diet to aid their health, it can be difficult to know what should be eliminated from their diets.
-What plants should be on our radar and what do they look like?
-As the new season begins and we start preparing our paddocks for autumn, we have but together a list of common autumn poisonous plants for horses.
+Numerous poisonous plants in the UK can be detrimental to our horse’s health in Autumn.
+As we focus on adding vitamins, minerals, and supplements into our horses’ diets to aid their health, it can be difficult to know what should be eliminated from their diets.
+What plants should be on our radar, and what do they look like?
+As the new season begins and we start preparing our paddocks for autumn, we have compiled a list of common autumn poisonous horse plants.

-Take this list of poisonous plant with you as you complete your pasture management routine, this autumn.
-Identify, be alert to symptoms, and put prevention measure in place to prevent any nasty surprises and protect horse health!
+Take this list of poisonous plants with you as you complete your pasture management routine this autumn.
+Identify, be alert to symptoms, and implement prevention measures to prevent nasty surprises and protect horse health!

 Sycamore